mazzi/mazzi.github.com/_posts/2019-08-07-PoC-RoR-React-and-csv.md

         end

-3. Let's create the model for this table using:
-`rails g model SexData year:integer district_code district_name neighbourhood_code:integer neighbourhood_name sex number:integer`
+3. Let's create the model for this table using: rails g model SexData year:integer district_code district_name neighbourhood_code:integer neighbourhood_name sex number:integer
-By default Rails uses strings as type for db fields.
-Just be explicit on integers on this case.
+By default Rails uses `strings` as type for db fields.
+Just be explicit on `integers` on this case.
-4. If the model was successfully created, you should see `./app/models/sex_datum.rb` and a migration should be executed: `rake db:migrate` so our database gets updated with the new table/model.
+4. If the model was successfully created, you should see `./app/models/sex_datum.rb` on your filesystem.
+A migration then, should be executed for the creation of the table: `rake db:migrate`.
 5. Now with the model, the csv data and the seeds, let's import the data: `rake db:seed`
-6. To check that the model was created, and the data imported, let's use rails console: `rails c`
+6. To check that the model was created and the data imported, let's use rails console: `rails c`
-7. Once there, let's find one record: `SexDatum.all` Check names, types and values.
+7. Once there, let's find records: `SexDatum.all` Check names, types and values.
+All set!

 ### Writing the Controller and handling the routes

-Let's create the namespace for the routes.
+Let's create the namespace for the routes, so we can handle versions in the future.

 1. Create the directory `./controllers/api/v1/`
 2. And the file `sex_datum_controller.rb` in the same directory containing two methods: one to return all the records (just a test) and another one that will filter records by `district_code` (as an example)